Navigation

 Objectives and performance

-We said we would do, we did, we will do...
-Every year, in our Sustainability Report we state our objectives and report on the results we have achieved, in a transparent manner.
+What we said we would do, What we did, What we will do...
+Every year, in our Sustainability Report we disclose our goals and report on the results we have achieved, in a transparent manner.

-The Sustainability report has 3 main sections: Sustainable strategy and Shared Value - The creation of Shared Value – With the drivers of change.
+The Sustainability report has three main sections: Sustainable strategy and Shared value - The creation of Shared value – With the drivers of change.

-The "Sustainable strategy, and Shared Value" section contains the Letter to Stakeholders, the introduction chapter (About Us) and background material on sustainability and shared value management (Sustainability for the Hera Group - Shared Value).
+The "Sustainable strategy and Shared value" section contains the Letter to stakeholders, the introduction chapter (About us) and background material on sustainability and shared value management and creation (Sustainability for the Hera Group - Shared value).

 Seleziona il tuo comune